Jarred Kelenic Player Props: Mariners vs. Padres

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (55) this season while batting .270 with 25 extra-base hits.
+- Kelenic has 55 hits, which leads Seattle hitters this season, while batting .264 with 25 extra-base hits.

-- Among qualified batters in MLB play, his batting average ranks 56th, his on-base percentage ranks 79th, and he is 26th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 65th, his on-base percentage ranks 92nd, and he is 34th in the league in slugging.

-- In 39.3% of his games this season, Kelenic has had at least one RBI.
-He's picked up more than one in 7.1% and driven in three or more of his team's runs in one contest.
+- Kelenic has had an RBI in 22 games this season (38.6%), including four multi-RBI outings (7.0%).
+He has also driven home three or more of his team's runs in one contest.

-- In 37.5% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (8.9%).
+- He has scored in 21 games this season (36.8%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.